 Each company took an inspired approach to its marketing.
 Rather than just relying on a contest for contest’s sake, they brought a relevant, fresh perspective to their efforts (and choco-covered grasshoppers?
 That’s sure to get people’s attention).
 While free access to the internet may allow small businesses to execute a popular campaign on a shoestring budget, the examples above all employed the use of professionals.

 To ensure that your brand’s marketing inspires people to action, contact SPINX.
 From sound strategies to foolproof technical deployment, we’ll help your B2B gain positive traction online.

-Video is insanely watchable.
-Ideally it’s short, entertaining and in some way informative.
+The video is insanely watchable.
+Ideally, it’s short, entertaining, and in some way informative.
+Today, with the help of the best enterprise cms solutions, it is very easy to integrate video into the website content as well, providing the end user with a seamless experience on your site.
 As the Cart Whisperer has shown us, B2B brands don’t necessarily have to make videos specifically about their products.
 In fact, VeriSign’s name isn’t even present in the cart video, although the premise is still totally relevant to their business.
 Plus, online videos are fairly cheap to make, making way for potentially huge ROI.

 Smart social media